ComunidadAylas/vorbis-rs/README.md

    confidence that the upgrade was completed successfully.
 5. Commit the changes.

-When cloning the repositories, remember to also check out the submodules with the vendor code.
+When cloning the repository, remember to also check out the submodules with the vendor code.
 You can do this by running `git submodule update --init --recursive`.